antonyjasfer/CLAIRS-Autonomous-Defense/README.md

 All inputs and outputs are strictly typed using **Pydantic** to ensure reliable parsing by the automated evaluation system.

-##💡 Key Contribution

-CLAIRS demonstrates how real-time cybersecurity can be modeled as an interactive reinforcement learning environment, combining fast deterministic response with high-level reasoning through hybrid AI design.
 ---

 ## 🚀 Running the Evaluation